GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/README.md

     flake mass (Multiple Linear Regression, ANN and Random Forest).
 ANN and Random Forest have been trained with the optimal combination of hyperparamters.
--   Complete Script.md: markdown version of the present research.
-    Contains code and output generated in the present research.
+-   Complete Script.md: markdown version of the present research which contains all code and output generated in the present research.
 All summary statistics, tables, graphs and models can be generated with code and data present in the markdown.